Changissnz/TAGIB/README.md

 envisioned a future arrangement for himself in the nature of a triangle, that is me and you and him, that would have been similar to the First Triumvirate.
 But that fortunately is no longer possible.
-With the loss of Chief Admiral Roumannios, the most idealistic visionary of usn all (although what would have happened under his rule is entirely debatable now), is the loss of the possibility of empire.
+With the loss of Chief Admiral Roumannios, the most idealistic visionary of us all (although what would have happened under his rule is entirely debatable now), is the loss of the possibility of empire.
 There is no more possibility of empire since it is my personal insight that an empire cannot be legimitately called an empire when it starts to shrink